Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Introduction

 The paper is organized as follows.
-Section~\ref{sec:related works} reviews the statistical literature in missing data imputation.
-Section~\ref{sec:method} introduces our proposed SoftImpute with Autoregressive regularization and Periodic smoothing (\texttt{SIAP}) algorithm, together with its convergence rate and asymptotic properties.
-Section~\ref{sec:cp} describes our uncertainty quantification method.
-Section~\ref{sec:simu results} and~\ref{sec:ssi results} present the results of simulation study and the reconstruction of SSI data, respectively.
+Section~\ref{sec:related works} reviews the literature on missing data imputation and existing methods.
+Section~\ref{sec:method} introduces our proposed SoftImpute with autoregressive regularization and periodic smoothing (SIAP) algorithm, together with its convergence rate and asymptotic properties.
+Section~\ref{sec:cp} describes the uncertainty quantification method.
+Section~\ref{sec:simulation} and~\ref{sec:realdata} present and evaluate the results of the simulation study and the SSI data reconstruction, respectively.
 Section~\ref{sec:conclusion} discusses the findings and summarizes our contributions.